Introduction

 The Board regularly reviews and refines its corporate governance arrangements and practices in light of new laws and regulations, evolving stakeholder expectations and the dynamic environment in which the Group operates.

-The Corporate Governance Statement describes the key governance arrangements and practices of the Group, current as at 9 August 2023.
-The Bank has followed the fourth edition of the ASX Corporate Governance Council’s Corporate Governance Principles and Recommendations (ASX 4th Edition) for the reporting period ending 30 June 2023.
+The Corporate Governance Statement describes the key governance arrangements and practices of the Group, current as at 14 August 2024.
+The Bank has followed the fourth edition of the ASX Corporate Governance Council’s Corporate Governance Principles and Recommendations for the reporting period ending 30 June 2024.

 Culture